pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  ### Configuring named

- In my example setup I externailize the options and zones information for easier maintenance and readability.
+ In my example setup I externalize the options and zones information for easier maintenance and readability.

  File Name | Location | Info
  ----------|----------|------